 What Motivates Us

 While 12 years of education in Mexico is compulsory, the average number of years of education is only 9.
 Students who want to go on to high school need to pay for an entrance exam, school fees, transportation and uniform costs.
-Our goal for the 2017/2018 school year is to give 45 full scholarships to students in need who have good grades.
+Our goal for the 2018 / 2019 school year is to give 80 full scholarships to students in need who have good grades.
 We believe in public education.
-It is not a perfect system in any country, but we believe that 12 years of education should be free to the citizens of a democratic country.
-We want to provide the children here with every opportunity for success and that starts with education.
+It is not a perfect system in any country, but we believe that all children should access to 12 years of education.

 What We Do About It

-We provide scholarship applications to communities in need recommended to us by the municipal social services organization, DIF.
-With the help of school administrators, we choose recipients based on previous grade point average, and financial need.
+We provide scholarship applications to communities in need recommended to us by SEP, the Secretary of Education.
+With the help of school administrators, we choose recipients based on previous grade point average and financial need.
 All scholarship students are assigned a KKIS mentor – a Spanish speaking individual who tracks the students progress, provides guidance and positive reinforcement.
-We started in 2015 with 18 scholarships and grew it the following year to 35 full scholarships and 10 partial scholarships (books only).
+We started in 2015 with 18 scholarships and grew it the following year to 35 full scholarships and in 2018 / 2019, we expect to have 80 KKIS Scholars in the program.

 How Does It Help?